oecd-nea/Nosy.jl/README.md

   * refine components using as many behaviors and joint flows as required

 ### Components, nodes and snapshots
-The `Component`s are the moving parts of the system.
-Components emit or consume flows, and can have a level. `Component`s are generated ad hoc, from the combination of one model archetype plus any number of behaviors and joint flows defined below.
+The `Component`s are the active parts of the system.
+Components emit and/or consume flows, and can have a level. `Component`s are generated ad hoc, from the combination of one model archetype plus any number of behaviors and joint flows defined below.

 The `Node`s are the passive parts of the system.
-Nodes are where energy or mass balances are performed.
+A `Node` is a point where flows converge, split, are produced or consumed.
+Nodes are the accounting junctions where energy or mass are tracked.
+For instance, the "supply is equal to demand" rule is applied at the level of `Node`s.
 By default, at each hour, the sum of the input flows of a node is equal to the sum of the output flows of a node.
 Nodes and components must be connected together.
 A component is only connected to nodes, and nodes are only connected to components.

 The `Snapshot` is the system in which all components and nodes live, and is generally optimized by Nosy.